Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/16_chapter-13.md

 ![4_funny_chat.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/7_NPC/general_npc/4_funny_chat.png)

 Now this isn't in the sample, but what if both NPC(s) are not  a generalized NPC?
-If I talk to the magician from the right making him turn to the right and then interact with the desk, then the magician will still be facing the wrong direction.
+If I talk to the magician from the right, then that makes him turn to the right.
+If the hero interact with the desk, then the magician will still be facing the wrong direction.
 In this case we use a function called, "`NPC:get_sprite():set_direction(Number)`."

 |Number| Direction|